 The term dual diagnosis is used when a person suffers from both a drug or alcohol problem and co-occurring (aka “co-morbid”) emotional or psychiatric disorder.
-Mental illnesses that commonly co-occur with substance abuse include depression, anxiety and personality disorders.
-Dual diagnoses often present a chicken and egg question—were drugs and alcohol abused in order to medicate a pre-existing mental health issue, or did the drug or alcohol abuse lead to mental illness?
+Mental illnesses that commonly co-occur with substance abuse include depression, anxiety, and personality disorders.
+Dual diagnoses often present a chicken and egg question—where drugs and alcohol abused in order to medicate a pre-existing mental health issue, or did the drug or alcohol abuse lead to mental illness?
 While the answer to this question may inform the treatment plan, effective therapies address both issues simultaneously and as equally important.

 In addition, a good treatment strategy addresses the fact that the co-occurring substance abuse and mental health issue(s) interact in a way that can create a compounded effect.
 This means that new issues are generated not as the direct outgrowth of either substance abuse or mental illness, but of their interaction with each other.
 This fact adds a high level of complexity to the treatment process for those serving patients with a dual diagnosis.